esp-rs/no_std-training/book/src/02_0_preparations.md

 # Preparations

-This chapter contains information about the course material, the required hardware and an installation guide.
+This chapter contains information about the course material, the required hardware, and an installation guide.

 ## Icons and Formatting we use